milanm/DevOps-Roadmap/README.md

 Container orchestration can be used in any environment where you use containers.
 It can help you to deploy the same application across different environments without needing to redesign it.
 And microservices in containers make it easier to orchestrate services, including storage, networking, and security.

 Here you need to learn how **Kubernetes** works, and how to administer the Kubernetes cluster and deploy applications on it.

+You need to know basic components of Kubernetes, such as: Master Node, Worker Node, Pod, ReplicaSet, Deployment, Service, Ingress, ConfigMap, Secret, PersistentVolume, PersistentVolumeClaim, StatefulSet, DaemonSet, Job and CronJob.

+Also, you need to know how to work with kubectl and Helm tools.

 Resources: